-Regulation 47-904 .
-Product Labeling, Substitution, Sampling and Analysis.
+Regulation 47-904.
+Product Substitution, Sampling and Analysis.

-- A. No licensee, for the sale of alcohol beverages for consumption on the premises where sold, shall maintain thereon any container of alcohol beverage which contains any such substance other than that contained at the time such container was received by or delivered to the licensee. - B. No licensee, for the sale of alcohol beverages for consumption on the premises where sold, shall substitute one brand, type, or alcohol content of alcohol beverages for that which has been specifically requested by a customer, unless the customer expressly consents to the substitution. - C. Excepting manufacturers, no licensee shall refill or permit the refilling of any alcohol beverage container with alcohol beverage or reuse any such container by adding distilled spirits or any substance, including water, to the original contents or any portion of such original contents.
-There shall be no prohibition against the use of carafes, pitchers or similar serving containers. - D. If sampling, analysis or other means shall establish that any such licensee has upon the licensed premises any bottle or other container which contains alcohol beverage of a different brand, type, or alcohol content than that which appears on the label thereof, such licensee shall be deemed to have violated this regulation. - E. All licensees for the sale of alcohol beverages for consumption on the premises where sold shall, upon request of the Department of Revenue, Liquor Enforcement Division or any of its officers, make available to the person so requesting a sufficient quantity of such alcohol beverage to enable sampling or analysis thereof.
-The licensee shall be notified of the results of the sampling or analysis without delay.
+- A. No person licensed for on-premises consumption, shall maintain thereon any container of alcohol beverage which contains any substance other than that contained at the time such container was received by or delivered to the licensee. - B. No person licensed for on-premises consumption, shall substitute the brand, type, or alcohol content of any alcohol beverage that has been specifically requested by a customer, unless the customer

+- expressly consents to the substitution. - C. Excepting manufacturers, no licensee shall refill or permit the refilling of any alcohol beverage container with an alcohol beverage or reuse any such container by adding spirituous liquor or any other substance, including water, to the original contents or any portion of such original contents.
+Nothing herein shall prohibit the use of carafes, pitchers, or similar serving containers. - D. If sampling, analysis, or other means establishes that any such licensee has upon the licensed premises any bottle or other container which contains an alcohol beverage of a different brand, type, or alcohol content than that described on the container label, such licensee may be sanctioned by the state or local licensing authority. - E. All persons licensed for on-premises consumption shall, upon the request of the Liquor Enforcement Division, make available to the person so requesting a sufficient quantity of such alcohol beverage to enable sampling or analysis.
+The Liquor Enforcement Division shall make available to the licensee the results of the sampling or analysis.